ajm87/moctool/moctool-gateway/src/main/webapp/bower_components/angular-ui-router/README.md

 Another great feature is the ability to have multiple `ui-view`s view per template.

-**Pro Tip:** *While multiple parallel views are a powerful feature, you'll often be able to manage your interfaces more effectively by nesting your views, and pairing those views with nested states.*
+**Pro Tip:** *While multiple parallel views are a powerful feature, you'll often be able to manage your interfaces more effectively by nesting your views, and pairing those views with nested stateVMs.*

 **(1)** Follow the [setup](#get-started) instructions detailed above.